robertpulson/jokeStar/README.md

 # ToDo

-* Create a star model so a user can only star each joke once.
+* Create a star model so a user can only star each joke once
-* Implement user rating system.
+* Implement user rating system
+* Extract controllers, and factories from angular app.js
+* Extract some routes from index.js